CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 ##### EXERCISE (8.d)

-Adapt the previous query to include the details for the type of room
+Adapt the previous query (8.c) to include the details for the type of room.

-##### EXERCISE (8.f)

-Adapt the endpoint, to include the details about the room and the room type on the query.

 ##### EXERCISE (9.b)

-Get the list of rooms that have had more than 3 reservations last year.
-Create and endpoint `/detailed-invoices` from where we can get the list of invoices, together with the details for the reservation that they refer to.

-##### EXERCISE (9.c)

 Get the list of rooms with sea view that were reserved more than 5 times.

-##### EXERCISE (2.c)

-**User Story:** As a staff member, I want to see reservations and their respective invoices

-Create an endpoint to get from `/reservations-and-invoices/` the list of reservations and respective invoices.

 ##### EXERCISE 10